 All information necessary for the review of a proposal must be contained in Sections A through I of the proposal.
 Appendices may not be included unless a deviation has been authorized.
-Chapter II, Section A. Conformance with Instructions for Proposal Preparation, contains further information.
+Chapter II, Section A, contains further information.

-D. SPECIAL GUIDELINES
+D. Special Guidelines